High-performance CO2-to-Sustainable Fuels

 Real Carbon Technology takes carbon capture and usage (CCU) to a new level.
-Our patent-protected solution offers direct CO2 and Hydrogen to methanol conversion faster and cheaper than traditional methods.
-We deliver multiple efficiency gains while saving on CAPEX and OPEX and bringing overall green methanol costs down.
+Our patent-protected solution offers direct carbon dioxide and hydrogen to methanol/DME conversion faster and cheaper than traditional methods.
+We deliver multiple efficiency gains while saving on CAPEX and OPEX and bringing overall green fuels costs down.

 Capturing CO2 from industrial facilities, fossil or biomass-fueled power stations, or directly from the air.